Kamel Mrowa: Contribution to Arabic typography

-Assassination
+Death

-On 16 May 1966, Kamel Mrowa was assassinated.
-A lone gunman, Adnan Chaker Sultani, walked into the Beirut office of Al-Hayat and shot Mrowa while he was checking the final proofs of the next day's issue.
+On 16 May 1966, Kamel Mrowa was assassinated when a lone gunman, Adnan Chaker Sultani, walked into the Beirut office of Al-Hayat and shot Mrowa while he was checking the final proofs of the next day's issue.
 The motive was never conclusively established, but investigators eventually linked the killing to the Independent Nasserite Movement or INM (Leader: Ibrahim Kulaylat, commonly known as "Al-Murabitoun" in Arabic "المرابطون") who considered Mrowa's vocal criticism of the Arab nationalist movement (then led by Egyptian President Gamal Abdel Nasser) as a threat.
 Sultani was arrested, tried and convicted of the murder and sentenced to 20-years imprisonment.

 Aftermath

 Upon his death, his widow Salma El-Bissar took over the two newspapers, running them until the outbreak of the Lebanese Civil War forced the suspension of publications.

 In 1988, Mrowa's son Jamil reestablished Al-Hayat with his partner Adel Bishtawi, and sold it the same year to Saudi Prince Khalid bin Sultan.
 Al-Hayat continued publication from its headquarters in London, again a prominent pan-Arab daily newspaper.
 The Daily Star continued publication as Lebanon's most prominent English daily newspaper until 2020.